shaamil101/VideoGameUsingC/DESIGN.md

 8. *handleGrid* handles the grid message
 9. *handleDisplay* handles the display message
 10. *handleError* handles the error message
+11. *handleInvalidMessage* handles an invalid message recieved from server

 ### Pseudo code for logic/algorithmic flow